GianlucaFuwa/MetaQCD.jl/docs/src/gaugefields.md

 The different backends are handled by `Kernelabstractions.jl`.

-There are no plans to use more memory efficient storage schemes for SU(3) or su(3) elements yet.
+We might use more memory efficient storage schemes for SU(3) or su(3) elements in the future.

 Fermion fields or spinors or whatever you want to call them are stored in 4-dimensional arrays of `n_color * n_dirac` complex valued `SVector`s.
-The reason for chosing 4 instead of 5 dimensions is that this enabled us to write routines that take care of all dirac components at the same time, which is more efficient (I think).
+The reason for chosing 4 instead of 5 dimensions is that this enabled us to write routines that take care of all dirac components at the same time, which should be more efficient.

 When using even-odd preconditioned dirac operators, the fermion fields get wrapped in a struct called `EvenOdd` such that we can overload all functions on that type.
 Our convention